-Apprenticeship training is one out of four options open to students at upper secondary level.
-Two additonal options are different types of VET full-time schools.
+Apprenticeship training is one out of four options open to learners at the upper secondary level.
+Two additional options are different types of VET full-time schools.
 Only one of the three VET tracks includes direct access to higher education with the university entrance exam “Matura”.
-Efforts to increase permeability like the Berufsmatura in the dual system can be noticed.
+With the “Berufsreifeprüfung” and the “Berufsmatura” (combination of apprenticeship training and HE entrance examination) steps have been taken to increase permeability from the dual system to higher education.

 Fig. 3: VET in Austria’s education and training system

 Source: Cedefop (201).
 Spotlight on VET Austria, p.
 4; online available: http://www.cedefop.europa.eu/files/8048_en.pdf

 Structure of the education system and VET in general